Rajiv Gauba: Home Secretary of India

 Gauba was appointed as the Union Home Secretary by the ACC on 22 June 2017, succeeding Rajiv Mehrishi.
 He served as an officer on special duty in the rank of secretary, till Mehrishi's retirement, he formally took charge on 31 August 2017.

 During Gauba’s tenure, the Government of India undertook historic step of abrogation of the Article 370 and reorganization of J&K State.
 Gauba closely monitored and managed the on-ground situation.
 One of the major actions to ensure these changes were implemented was the banning of Jammu Kashmir Liberation Front, which has been at the forefront of separatist activities and violence since 1988.
 Gauba’s greatest success was the peaceful abolition of Art 370 and his management of the on-ground situation in Kashmir.
-The abolition was a historic achievement and the fulfillment of a long-standing demand of the Indian people.

 Gauba as Union Home Secretary ensured effective implementation of the LWE strategy that he had conceptualized earlier.
 The renewed focus on mitigating and then combating the LWE menace across the country.
 Gauba is credited for significantly rationalizing the weapons and equipment procurement process for Central Armed Police Forces (CPRF, BSF), removing bulging procedural layers and empowering Commandant level officers with financial powers.

 Gauba was appointed as Cabinet Secretary in August 2019.
 He handed over charge of Home Secretary to Ajay Kumar Bhalla (IAS) on 22 August 2019.

 Cabinet Secretary of India

-Rajiv Gauba took over as Cabinet Secretary from Pradeep Kumar Sinha on 30 August 2019.
+Rajiv Gauba took over as Cabinet Secretary from Pradeep Kumar Sinha on 30 August 2019 and served there till 30 August 2024.
+His tenure of five years as Cabinet Secretary of India is the longest in history.

-As Cabinet Secretary, Gauba has played a key role in India’s fight against the Covid19 pandemic.
-Amongst the important initiatives was the setting up of various task forces which mobilized the entire government machinery to ensure into a coherent and comprehensive response.
+Member, NITI Aayog

-Gauba has been one of the leading players behind the Government of India’s Campaign to ensure ease of living for its citizens.
-He has been the driving force behind some of the most landmark reforms in India like Ease of Doing Business, Reduction of Compliance Burden and Decriminalization of minor offences.
+In March 2025, Rajiv Gauba was appointed as a full-time member of NITI Aayog, India's premier think tank.
+He became the fifth full-time member of NITI Aayog alongside Vijay Kumar Saraswat, Ramesh Chand, Vinod Kumar Paul and Arvind Virmani.

 Personal life

-His wife Pammi Gauba is Dean & Head of the Department, Department of Biotechnology, Jaypee Institute of Information Technology.
+His wife Pammi Gauba is Director R&D Dean (PG)& Head of the Department, Department of Biotechnology, Jaypee Institute of Information Technology.
 Gauba has a son and a daughter.